USS Biloxi: Design

 The Cleveland-class light cruisers traced their origin to design work done in the late 1930s; at the time, light cruiser displacement was limited to 8000 LT by the Second London Naval Treaty.
 Following the start of World War II in September 1939, Britain announced it would suspend the treaty for the duration of the conflict, a decision the US Navy quickly followed.
 Though still neutral, the United States recognized that war was likely and the urgent need for additional ships ruled out an entirely new design, so the Clevelands were a close development of the earlier Brooklyn-class cruisers, the chief difference being the substitution of a two-gun 5 in dual-purpose gun mount for one of the main battery 6 in gun turrets.

 Biloxi was 610 ft 1 in long overall and had a beam of 66 ft 4 in and a draft of 24 ft 6 in.
 Her standard displacement amounted to 11744 LT and increased to 14131 LT at full load.
 The ship was powered by four General Electric steam turbines, each driving one propeller shaft, using steam provided by four oil-fired Babcock & Wilcox boilers.
 Rated at 100000 shp, the turbines were intended to give a top speed of 32.5 kn.
 Her crew numbered 1285 officers and enlisted men.
+The ship was fitted with a pair of aircraft catapults and an initial complement of four Curtiss SO3C seaplanes.

-The ship was armed with a main battery of twelve 6 in /47 caliber Mark 16 guns in four 3-gun turrets on the centerline.
+The ship was armed with a main battery of twelve 6 in /47-caliber Mark 16 guns in four 3-gun turrets on the centerline.
 Two were placed forward in a superfiring pair; the other two turrets were placed aft of the superstructure in another superfiring pair.
-The secondary battery consisted of twelve 5 in /38 caliber dual-purpose guns mounted in twin turrets.
+The secondary battery consisted of twelve 5 in /38-caliber dual-purpose guns mounted in twin turrets.
 Two of these were placed on the centerline, one directly behind the forward main turrets and the other just forward of the aft turrets.
 Two more were placed abreast of the conning tower and the other pair on either side of the aft superstructure.
 Anti-aircraft defense consisted of twenty-four Bofors 40 mm guns in four quadruple and four double mounts and twenty-one Oerlikon 20 mm guns in single mounts.

 The ship's belt armor ranged in thickness from 3.5 to 5 in, with the thicker section amidships where it protected the ammunition magazines and propulsion machinery spaces.
 Her deck armor was 2 in thick.
 The main battery turrets were protected with 6.5 in faces and 3 in sides and tops, and they were supported by barbettes 6 inches thick.
 Biloxi's conning tower had 5-inch sides.

 Service history

-Preparation for war, September 1943–January 1944

-The light cruiser fitted out at Norfolk until 17 September when she began shakedown training in Chesapeake Bay.
-This included aircraft launch and recovery drills, structural test gun firing, day spotting practice and anti-aircraft drills.
-The crew also conducted an unplanned but successful man overboard drill when S2c Scott was knocked overboard by a training gun mount.